When your child is hurt and in pain, all you want is to get them expert care as fast as you can. That’s where we come in.

 Oftentimes, traumatic injuries happen after an accident.
 For example, falls are one of the most common accidents among kids.
 Fall-related injuries often require immediate emergency care – especially if there is a head, neck or spine injury.

-Getting struck in the head by an object or being involved in a motor vehicle accident are other common causes of traumatic injuries in kids.
+Pediatric head trauma from being struck by an object or being involved in a motor vehicle accident are other common causes of traumatic injuries in kids.
 Sports injuries, ingesting poisonous substances or chemical burns are other types of traumatic injuries that need expert emergency pediatric care.